Welcome to Geraldine New Zealand

 Mt Peel Station – Established in 1856 by John Acland and Charles Tripp (see Orari Gorge Station below) the station is one of handful in New Zealand that have retained uninterrupted family ownership to the present day.

 Wishing to recreate a local community like his native Devon, Acland built one of the first permanent material homesteads in Canterbury.
-The home, a two storeyed house, constructed in brick with a steep, slate roof and extensive verandas is set among many gracious exotic trees planted at the time.
+The two-story home, constructed in brick with a steep, slate roof and extensive verandas is set among many gracious exotic trees planted at the time.

 Acland also built and gifted to the community the Church of the Holy Innocents, named after four children, including two Aclands, who are buried in the church grounds.
 The graveyard, which enjoys sweeping views towards the Rangitatata River, tells an interesting story of the family and the area.
 Included in those resting there is famous crime writer Dame Ngaio Marsh, a friend of well-known surgeon Sir Hugo Acland.